 Rhea Dempsey is a well-known childbirth educator, speaker, counsellor and birth attendant with experience at over one thousand births.

-I came across Rhea’s work when my women’s circle leader lent me a signed copy of “Birth with Confidence – Savvy choices for normal birth.”
+I came across Rhea’s work when I was gifted a signed copy of “Birth with Confidence – Savvy choices for normal birth.”
 I was 16 weeks pregnant and packing up my house, ready to start a job in Denmark.
 As I wasn’t able to attend any of Rhea’s Melbourne workshops, her book became my bible and I took it with me all around Europe.

 I was quite militant that I was having a natural birth and I insisted that my support crew of husband and mother-in-law read the book too.
 The outcome?
 They were incredibly robust during my labour and did not give me a scrap of sympathy!